rikosintie/Discovery/docs/Getting_Started.md

 ----------------------------------------------------------------

 I recommend installing Git.
 I make updates to the project and if you have git installed you can simply run `git pull` to pull down the latest version.
 Also, there are thousands of projects on GitHub.com and GitLab.com.
 Once you get comfortable with `git` you will have access to a lot of tools!
-You can install git from [here](https://git-scm.com/downloads)
+You can install git from [The official Git page](https://git-scm.com/downloads).

 If you plan to modify the python scripts then this won't work because your versions will be different than the repo and git will not allow you to overwrite.
 In that case, open a Pull Request on the repo and I'll see if I can accept your changes!